BaconErie/Boxlang/docs/docs.md

 Adds two values together.

-If both values contain only numbers, then mathematically add the numbers together.
+If both values contain only numbers, then Boxlang will mathematically add the numbers together.
 If they don't, it will concatenate the two values together.

 ```
 added = '1' + '2'; /* added equals '3' */